Getting Approval

 2) Employee Questionnaire

 In the last few years a wave of new legislation has been rolled out that requires organizations to protect various types of data.
-Some examples are: Personally Identifiable Information (PII), Payment Card Industry (PCI), etc. The OSF Dataloss website has a database with a continuously updated list of data breaches you can search.
-Showing examples to management of breaches in your own industry often makes it more real that this happens all the time.
+Some examples are: Personally Identifiable Information (PII), Payment Card Industry (PCI), etc. Showing examples to management of breaches in your own industry often makes it more real that this happens all the time.
 The last thing your CEO wants to see is tomorrow morning’s front page with news that all your customer records have been stolen and are for sale on the Internet.

 4) Let Their Own ‘Thought Leaders’ Tell Them

 It often helps to convince management if the data comes from an independent source they trust.
-If the Wall Street Journal tells them this is a real problem that needs to be addressed, their ears might perk up and suddenly they are interested in this problem.
-Lucky for us, the WSJ is on the ball, and they have regularly published articles about the threat of social engineering and in the first one, KnowBe4 was even mentioned!
+If the Wall Street Journal or INC Magazine tell them this is a real problem that needs to be addressed, their ears might perk up and suddenly they are interested in this problem.
+Lucky for us, both publications are on the ball, and they have regularly published articles about the threats of social engineering, spear phishing and ransomware attacks.
+Find a recent one and send them a link.

 5) Show The Payback Is Just Two Months (or less)